The Grove Arcade: Dine and Shop at Asheville's Architectural Jewel

 Begin exploring the Grove Arcade outside where the Outdoor Artists Market is open daily, rain or shine, from 10:30 a.m. to 10 p.m.
 Dozens of local artisans sell their wares.
 On any given day, you'll be greeted with handmade jewelry, paintings, clothing, soaps, local honey, musical instruments and more.
 Strolling this lively public market is a great way to work up an appetite.

 In true Parisian form, the Grove Arcade features outdoor dining with brightly-colored umbrellas and table cloths beckoning you to take your seat.
 Carmel's Kitchen and Bar is a popular gathering spot lauded for its al fresco dining.
 The restaurant uses naturally-raised meats, organic produce, and line-caught seafood.
-Sante Wine Bar and Tap Room is a European-style wine bar that offers light fare to go with your glass or bottle.
 The Battery Park Book Exchange and Champagne Bar also has outdoor seating but is best known for bringing together two favorite pleasures: books and wine.
 Explore shelves of thousands of books while sampling your way through the wine list of more than 80 selections.
+And, sit at the bright blue tables outside of Nani's Rotisserie Chicken, one of the newest additions to Restaurant Row.

 A trip to the Grove Arcade is like a culinary trip around the world with a wealth of restaurants offering international cuisine.
-The newest addition is Baba Nahm, which serves quick, vibrant, and wholesome Mediterranean food.
-Thai Tara gives you a taste of Thailand and Modesto celebrates the flavors of Italy.
+Baba Nahm, serves quick, vibrant, and wholesome Mediterranean food.
+Modesto celebrates the flavors of Italy.
 For an American staple, the burger, head over to BurgerWorx.
-And, for dessert, satisfy your sweet tooth at Nutz about Fudge or True Confections.
+Coming soon is Huli Sue's, a Hawaiian-style BBQ and grill.

 Equally Eclectic Shopping